MFR level 1 graduates

 EQUINE MYOFASCIAL RELEASE - LEVEL TWO

 This course is designed for anyone who has participated in the EQ1100 Equine Myofascial release course.
-Instructor Ruth Mitchell-Golladay expands on the MFR techniques and presents exercises to address the body’s dysfunction enabling better recovery.
+We expand on the MFR techniques and present exercises to address the body’s dysfunction enabling better recovery.
 There is a lot of problem solving through labs and plenty of class discussion.

 This course is very different from the Equine MFR I course.
 In the MFR I course emphasis is placed on the use of the right brain for listening to the body and using intuition, in the MFR II course students will be using the left brain to investigate the possible causes of certain restrictions.
 Additionally the course will cover specific rehabilitation situations.
 Students bring case studies and practical experience to class to open up class discussion (not required for those take MFR 1 & MFR 2 back to back).